matthid/synclib/Readme.md

 I'd like to have a FAKE build script which will work on linux and windows.
 So if somebody has some insight on this just go ahaid and send a patch.

-Starting:
-Enter the folder src\Yaaf.SyncLib.Ui\bin\Debug and run StartUi.cmd from there.

 ### Linux
 Building
 ```bash